layerJS/layerJS/docs/Frames.md

 <div data-wl-type="frame" data-wl-name="frame1" data-wl-start-position="center"/>
 ```

-## data-wl-neighbors ##
+## data-wl-neighbors
 When you scroll or swipe in a frame and you hit the border of that frame, the layer can transition to an other frame.
 These frames are called neighbors.
-A frame can have 4 neighbors.
+A frame can have 4 neighbors and they are identified by their data-wl-name.

   - neighbors.b = Up direction
   - neighbors.t = Down direction